The Sizzle theme for Sphinx¶

 This approach is preferable when your usage of a particular style is systematic rather than ad hoc.

-The section on Summary-Detail Lists gives an example where the
+The sections on Summary-Detail Lists and Providing Customized Tooltips give examples where the

 span